-At the Department of Mathematics offers three Bachelor study programs: Bachelor study program in Data Science, Bachelor study program in Mathematics (specializing in either mathematics or in mathematical modelling) or in Mathematics-Economics.
+The Department of Mathematics offers three Bachelor study programs: Bachelor study program in Data Science, Bachelor study program in Mathematics (specializing in either mathematics or in mathematical modelling) and Bachelor study program in Mathematics-Economics.

 Everyday life in modern times is full of mathematics.
 Every time you use your charge card, the encryption makes sure that outsiders don’t mingle in your affairs; your insurance premiums are based on theory of probability considerations; the Global Positioning System (GPS) that helps you find your way combines technology with mathematical calculations, and so on.

 Mathematics is an independent subject.
 However, mathematics is also the language of science and is therefore essential for other subjects.

 Mathematics is the foundation on which all science is based – from biology to physics, chemistry and computer science.
 Mathematics is also a prerequisite for all the technological development that has had an impact on our society in recent decades.
 The role played by mathematics is connected with the fact that it has developed historically in close interaction with fields such as physics and insurance science.
 It is therefore not surprising that the mathematics degree programme can be naturally combined with other science programmes.
 Depending on your interests, you can choose to combine mathematics with subjects such as computer science, physics, mathematical modelling or possibly a humanistic subject.

 The degree programme in mathematics teaches you to systematise, abstract and analyse complicated issues.
 You learn both the classical theoretical mathematical disciplines and examples of mathematical applications.
 If you wish to work in the financial sector or the pharmaceutical industry, you can specialise in mathematical modelling, which involves learning how to analyse large amounts of data using advanced mathematical models based on statistics and the theory of probability.